Confessions of a tanaholic

 For her, tanning is about looking sporty, athletic and summery.
 "I feel thinner, I feel better about myself and I feel younger."

-Coming up Roses If you've given up on fake tans because you think they stink and make you orange, think again.
+If you've given up on fake tans because you think they stink and make you orange, think again.
 A few assuredly do, but companies have got better at developing formulas that mask the aroma of the product's active ingredient, while also delivering a decent tan.